Skip to main content

 ❖ Heads up!
 This article is only intended for Site Managers.

 ℹ️ So you know: Some sites use language overrides.
-This means you might see Needs instead of Opportunities, Agencies instead of Programs, or Prerequisites instead of Qualifications.
+This means you might see 'Needs' instead of 'Opportunities', and 'Agencies' instead of 'Programs'.

-1. What roles will volunteers fill for this Opportunity?
-Many organizations name their Opportunities after the tasks volunteers will complete for that Opportunity.
+• What role will volunteers fill?
+Many organizations name Opportunities after the specific tasks or roles volunteers will perform.

-For example, if you host an Annual Dog-Walking Event, you might name the Opportunity after a role a volunteer would fill like Walk a Dog or Dog Walkers.
+Example: If you host an annual dog-walking event, you might name the Opportunity after the role itself, such as Walk a Dog or Dog Walkers.

 If